morristech/engineer/README.md

 # Operation
 ## Deployment
-`engr` builds your Go app and uploads it to the GCS bucket for the app under the current version number (stored in `state.json` in the bucket). `engr` then connects over SSH to each machine and runs `agent update` which will download the latest version and switch over to it.
+`engr <deployment> <app> deploy` builds your Go app and uploads it to the GCS bucket for the app under the current version number (stored in `state.json` in the bucket). `engr` then connects over SSH to each machine and runs `agent update` which will download the latest version and switch over to it.

 ## Sync
-`engr` lists all GCE resources and compares them to the desired resources, creating or destroying resources as necessary.
+`engr <deployment> <app> sync` lists all GCE resources and compares them to the desired resources, creating or destroying resources as necessary.
 If some property of the instance changes (machine type, agent version, etc) N new instances will be created with the new configuration, then the old instances will be destroyed.
 Instances that are destroyed should have 60 seconds to finish processing requests/tasks after app receives `SIGTERM`, but this is not guaranteed.

 # GracefulShutdown
 Each app can have `"GracefulShutdown": true` in its configuration in `engr.json`.
 If this is set, the deploy process will attempt to upgrade to the new version with minimal downtime.